Ngnghm/ngnghm.github.io/_src/posts/2015-08-03-chapter-2-save-our-souls.md

 it is _not_ an aspect of data that programmers have to deal with in ordinary programs;
 unless of course they are programmers specifically working on a new abstraction for persistence, which is after all an ordinary program.
-But regular programmers just manipulate the data with full confidence that it will remain available as long as the user wants that data (and the code that manipulates it), no more and no less, with the consistency guarantees desired by the user;
+Regular programmers just manipulate the data with full confidence that the inputs they consume, the code that manipulates them, and the outputs they produce will each remain available as long as the user wants them, with the consistency guarantees specified by the user, as long as the user affords the associated costs.
-whereas they can make the same assumptions of robustness with respect to the data they use in the domain they use it.

 Actually, ordinary programs don't know and can't even possibly know which domain they will be running in,